 Vandervort Room, second floor of Scandling Campus Center

-The State of HWS with President Mark D. Gearan
+State of Hobart and William Smith with President Mark D. Gearan

 Join President Mark D. Gearan to get an update about HWS and learn about the Capital Campaign.